 Small plants may be swamped by gravel, so plant on a low mound in a circle of pebbles.
-Plant with drought tolerant, sun-loving plants like Senecio, rock roses, Cineraria, Helichrysm italicum and cotton lavender.
-Take a look at our small rock garden ideas to find out more.
+Plant with drought tolerant, sun-loving plants like senecio, rock roses, cineraria, Helichrysm italicum and cotton lavender.
+Our small rock garden ideas feature has more top tips.

 12. Introduce structure with a path

 A garden looks more structured with the addition of a simple path to draw the eye and add a sense of 'journey' through the garden.